gf712/AbPyTools/README.md

 -
 From version 0.3 AbPyTools will start using Cython to speed up numerical manipulations.
 In the front end nothing will change, but installation from source will require Cython!

+This new feature will speed up most calculations significantly.
+The backend uses code written from scratch that mimics numpy behaviour but runs much faster, since it is more specialised and lightweight.

 Installing abpytools:
 -